mrkcor/employer/README.md

   def dequeue
   end

+  # clear must clear the backend of all its jobs
+  def clear
+  end

   # complete accepts a Job object, using its id the pipeline backend should
   # mark the job as complete
   def complete(job)